Sunburn-Schematics/AstroGlass/README.md

 ---

 ## NOTES
-- Nothing to see here.
+- "Without Music, Life Would Be A Mistake."